New Emergency Services building discussed by City Council

 “I believe that we may need to add more space,” he added.
 “If we are going to do this, then we need to do it right,” and not make spaces that are going to be tight when the departments first move in.

-“I believe the fire department is happy with what was talked about, but I think everyone need to have some more space,” Hessenius said.
+“I believe the fire department is happy with what was talked about, but I think everyone needs to have some more space,” Hessenius said.

 The preliminary plans call for the fire department to have approximately 19,000 square feet, the police department to have 6,500 and the remaining balance earmarked for the ambulance service.